BrainCircuitsBehaviorLab/village/docs/source/troubleshooting/alarm.md

 ### Alarms
 The system is designed to cover all potential scenarios, resulting in an extensive list of alarms.
 While many may never appear, some occur rarely but are critical.

+Some of the most important alarms keep repeating in Telegram, at the frequency set in `TELEGRAM_REPEAT_MINUTES` (`SETTINGS` → `TELEGRAM SETTINGS`), until they are acknowledged — either with the "✅ Acknowledge" button on the Telegram message or with the `ALARMS` button in the GUI toolbar.

 When an alarm is received, it is important to always check the events log to determine which error occurred.
 If the error originates from the code, inspect the traceback to understand what happened.
 When it is not clear what sequence of events produced the alarm, review the video recordings to identify the root cause (e.g., lighting, thresholds, dirt, hardware issues).